mdjahidhasan009/JavaScript-Note/class_object_variable/array.md

 # Associative Array
-In JavaScript, an associative array is a data structure that allows you to store key-value pairs, where the keys are strings (or symbols) and the values can be of any data type.
+> In JavaScript, an associative array is a data structure that allows **you to store key-value pairs, where the keys
+> are strings (or symbols) and the values can be of any data type**.

 While JavaScript does not have a dedicated "associative array" type like some other programming languages (e.g., PHP), you can achieve the same functionality using **objects** or **Maps** .

 Even though there is no built-in function or property to calculate the length/size of an object, we can write such a function ourselves.